Oncade/AstroHauler/README.md

 The game automatically detects touch devices and displays touch controls:

 - **Virtual Joystick** - Located in the lower-left corner of the screen:
-  - Drag in any direction: Ship will automatically rotate to face and move in that direction
+  - Drag in any direction: Ship will rotate to face that direction
-  - Dragging further from center increases both rotation speed and thrust intensity
+  - Dragging further from center increases rotation speed
-  - A direction indicator arrow shows the thrust direction
+  - A direction indicator arrow shows the rotation direction

 - **Tether Button** - Located in the lower-right corner of the screen:
   - Tap to toggle tether (attach/detach)
   - Green when tether is active
   - White when tether is inactive

+- **Thrust Button** - Located next to the tether button:
+  - Press and hold to apply thrust in the direction the ship is facing
+  - Thrust gradually increases while the button is held down
+  - Release to stop applying thrust

 Touch controls are fully configurable in `src/game/config/GameConfig.ts` under the `TouchControlsConfig` section.